colugomusic/ez/README.md

 For a fairly extensive usage example you could look at [this project](https://github.com/search?q=repo%3Acolugomusic%2Fscuff+ez%3A%3A&type=code).

 ## Function annotations
 These `ez::ui`, `ez::audio`, `ez::gc` things shown above are basically just annotations which have no runtime cost (the compiler will optimize them away.)
-They are there just to make it more difficult to accidentally call a realtime-unsafe API from a realtime thread.
-Most of these are simply aliases for `ez::rt` or `ez::nort`.
-Just [look at the header](include/ez.hpp) to see what's going on.
-It's really simple.
+This is a coding convention that I have developed which I find useful.
+There is nothing magic about it.
+I just find that being forced to declare at a function call-site which thread you're in makes things clearer and less error-prone.
+It makes it more difficult to accidentally call a realtime-unsafe API from a realtime thread.
+Most of these annotations are simply aliases for `ez::rt` or `ez::nort`.

+- `rt`: indicates that we are in a realtime thread.
+Aliases: `audio`
+- `nort`: indicates that we are in a non-realtime thread.
+Aliases: `main`, `ui`, `gc`
+- `safe` indicates that the function can be safely called from any thread.

-You can also use these annotations in your own code if you want:
+You can use these annotations in your own code if you want:

 ```c++
 // audio_t indicates that this function will be called from an audio thread.